 Designing Your Small Business Phone System

 For most small businesses, their phone system is a critical platform for interacting with customers and prospects.
-While email, text and other ways of reaching you are important, and increasingly can be integrated into phone systems, reliable voice calls are still a critical part of your company’s daily operations.
+While email, text and other ways of reaching you are important, reliable voice calls are still a crucial part of your company’s daily operations.

-While the choices may seem complex, the good news is today’s phone systems offer a wide range of flexible features to help your company interact with customers, get work done and present a professional appearance to the outside world.
+The old days of calling a local phone provider and waiting for an expensive installation have been replaced by cloud-based phone systems that offer a wide range of flexible features to help your company interact with customers, get work done and present a professional appearance to the outside world.